Bookkeeper User Guide¶

 In the body of the email is a summary of the statement, with hyper-links to invoices and receipts.
 This means that the client can retrieve an invoice directly from the statement.
 For this reason, some LawPracticeZA users do not email invoices, rather instructing their clients to access invoices and receipts directly from the statement.

 LawPracticeZA does not roll balance (as in most traditional system) but retains all transactions posted, forever.
 Balances are calculated as required; period ends are achieved by simply setting a ‘freeze’ date, which takes a second.
+There are options to set the new period for the month and year end.

 The month-end freeze date would generally be set once all posting for the previous month have been concluded.
 The effect of this is to restrict further postings into a previous period (there is an ‘Auditors’ exception: see Set temporary freeze date in the Administrator Guide).
 Until the freeze date is set, you can post into the current or previous period.